NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/01_prerequisites.md

 Since you may only be interested in certain components, individual hardware requirements are listed below for each.

-### Earth-2 Command Center
+### Earth-2 OV Kit Application

-Earth-2 Command Center requires an RTX-capable GPU.
+Earth-2 OV Kit application requires an RTX-capable GPU.
 Use cards with larger memory (RTX6000 or L40) for optimal performance.

-#### E2CC Recommended Requirements
+#### Recommended Requirements

 - GPUs: L40, L40S, RTX6000
 - CPU: 16 cores